 Sunday Worship Service(s)

 We gather at the meetinghouse every Sunday morning at 9:30 a.m. for worship as the family of God.
 We try to balance traditional and contemporary forms of worship, using as many gifts in the fellowship as possible.
-We also have semi-regular Sunday evening services that are opportunities for both worship and fellowship.

 This is our way of talking about the second hour of Sunday morning, generally known as Sunday school.
 By using the phrase, “nurture hour,” we want to express our hope that the faith of each individual will be nurtured through study and fellowship.
 Classes are available for everyone.
 Children from preschool through high school are in classes organized by age and/or grade in school.
 All of the adult classes are intergenerational, and they may focus on a variety of subject areas.
 We encourage adults to remain in the same class for a minimum of one quarter in order to build relationships there.
 Each class takes time to minister to personal needs.
-Socials also take place regularly.

 Childcare is provided for infants and toddlers during worship and for infants during the nurture hour.

-Eleven small groups meet on a regular basis.
+Seventeen small groups meet on a regular basis.
 Each group plans its own meeting times and emphases, but all of them include support and prayer.
 If you are interested in joining an existing small group or helping to begin a new one, please see one of the pastors.

 MYF (high school) and Jr. Youth (6th-8th grade)